Salsa-Dancing-Molecules/Salsa-Dancing-Molecules/README.md

 	salsa-dancing-molecules run -h

 where the ouput of this command will generating all the neccessary information regarding the command.
-# How to fill in the JSON file
+# How to fill in the config file
-An example with documentation to the JSON file can be found in ...\Salsa-Dancing-Molecules\example_simulation\example.conf.
+An example with documentation to the config file can be found in ...\Salsa-Dancing-Molecules\example_simulation\example.conf.
 A description of each argument is given below:

 material